 For decades, junior credit officers have been taught the significance of the Five C’s of Credit.
 More importantly, they have seen how these play out while working through new loan originations, managing existing portfolios, negotiating the challenging terrain of workouts and periodically suffering the stress of loan losses throughout their careers.

-For those non-lenders reading this, the Five C’s are:
+For those non-lenders reading this, the Five C’s of Credit are:

-In todays’ lending environment, the Five C’s stand as a beacon for young lenders that have never managed a portfolio through a downturn.
+In todays’ lending environment, the Five C’s of Credit stand as a beacon for young lenders that have never managed a portfolio through a downturn.

 Consider the number of lending and credit officers that began their careers during the last eleven years, after the Great Recession had begun its turn toward a long period of slow economic expansion.

-Each of the Five C’s has its moments.
+Each of the 5 C’s of Credit has its moments.
 Collateral, Capacity and Capital weigh heavily during the pre-funding stage.
 Character certainly takes center stage whenever things don’t go as planned and the business owners must step up to ensure the loan continues to perform.